 Government universities and research labs give admission based on the cut-off scores of competitive exams and subsequent interview performance.

-Private universities consider the MSc merit, entrance test conducted by the university, potential of the research proposal, available facility and performance in interview.
+Private universities consider the MSc merit, the entrance test conducted by the university, the potential of the research proposal, the available facilities and performance in the interview.

-There are various research labs, universities, and colleges that offer PhD Biotechnology.
-Some of the well known institutes are tabulated below.
+There are various research labs, universities, and colleges that offer a PhD in Biotechnology.
+Some of the well-known institutes are tabulated below.

 College name | Location |